janekx21/bachelor-thesis/chapters/ba.typ

 A language server needs a good parser and when there is no incremental error recovering parser it needs to be build.
-The parser generator chosen for this language server is tree sitter.
+The parser generator chosen for this language server is tree-sitter.

-=== Why Tree Sitter
+=== Why Tree-Sitter

 I chose three sitter, because it is an incremental parsing library.
 This is a must because the OMN files can be very large.
 Parsing a complete file after only changing one character wound be inefficient.
 In some cases unusable.
 The parser I build takes about 490ms for the initial parse of a 2M file.
 The parser then only needs about 150ms for a changed character in the same file using the resulting tree of the previous parsing.
-The next big reason why I chose tree sitter is the error recovery.
+The next big reason why tree-sitter was chosen is the error recovery.
 In the presence of syntax error the parser can recover to a valid state and continue parsing with a prior rule.
 For example the following OMN file